hermanhermitage/videocoreiv-qpu/README.md

 videocoreiv-qpu
 ===============

+**NOTE** On 2014-02-28, Broadcom announced the release of full documentation for the VideoCore IV graphics core, and a complete source release of the graphics stack at https://www.raspberrypi.org/blog/a-birthday-present-from-broadcom/.
+Their release largely obsoletes the information contained here.
+But we have left it here for historical reasons.

+***

 Fun and Games with the Videocoreiv Quad Processor Units

 The BCM2835 SoC (System on a Chip) in the RaspberryPi has the following significant computation units: